 Standing Seam is the most popular residential metal roofing system featuring concealed fasteners.
 When installed correctly, a typical standing seam metal roof will last anywhere from 30 to 50 years.

 Did you know?
-PV solar panels can be easily mounted on a standing seam roof, without having to drill any holes.
+PV solar panels can be easily mounted on a standing seam roof, without having to drill any holes in the roof.
 More details here: https://www.roofingcalc.com/roof-issues-to-address-before-installing-solar-panels/

 Metal Shingles are another popular metal roofing option for homes.
-Metal shingles are normally 20% to 30% less expensive compared to standing seam.
-More details here: https://www.roofingcalc.com/metal-roofing-cost/
+Metal shingles are normally some 10% to 20% less expensive compared to standing seam.
+More details here: https://www.roofingcalc.com/metal-roof-cost/

 Ribbed Metal Panels are a more affordable metal roofing option for homes.
-When looking for a value-priced metal roof, it’s always a good idea to make sure you are getting a system comprised of Kynar 500 coated metal panels, not acrylic, unless you want to deal with peeling paint and discoloration issues.
+When looking for a value-priced metal roof, it’s always a good idea to make sure you are getting a system comprised of Kynar 500 factory paint finished metal panels, not acrylic, unless you want to deal with peeling paint and discoloration issues.

-Ribbed panels can be a good option for a steeper gable style roof.
-With proper installation, you can expect a 25 to 40 years lifespan from a ribbed metal roof with exposed fasteners.
+Ribbed R and corrugated U panels can be a decent low-cost alternative to asphalt shingles for steeper residential gable style roof.
+With proper installation, you can expect a 20 to 35 years of lifespan from a quality Kynar 500 ribbed R-panel metal roof with exposed fasteners.

-A ribbed metal panel roofing system featuring concealed fasteners will offer a longer lifespan ranging from 30 to 50 years, depending on the environment.
+A ribbed metal panel roofing system featuring concealed fasteners will offer a longer lifespan ranging from 30 to 40 years of service life, depending on the environment.

 Stone-coated Steel Tiles are another popular metal roofing option, especially in Florida.

-With the wind uplift ratings ranging from 110 MPH to 155 MPH, and an expected lifespan of 30 to 50 years, a stone coated metal roof is an excellent, light-weight roofing option for hurricane prone environments.
+With the wind uplift ratings ranging from 110 MPH to 155 MPH, depending on the profile and installation method, and an expected lifespan of 30 to 50 years, a stone coated metal roof is an excellent, light-weight roofing option for hurricane prone environments.

 Tell-Tale Signs to Consider Replacement: Major discoloration and chipping or peeling paint accompanied by excessive, widespread rust.
 If there are visible signs of excessive roof leaks — stained ceilings and water buckets strategically placed in the attic, or there are leaks that don’t respond to simple repairs, such as reflashing a chimney or skylight, then it’s time to consider replacement.